Elon’s first-year undergraduate application is online. A credit card is required when you apply unless you have been issued a fee waiver.

 Admissions to Elon is competitive.
 Approximately 17,000 applications are received for the 1,745 seats in the first-year class.

 Admission to Elon is test-optional.
 The most important factors in the admissions decision are the academic record (including courses taken, grades attained and class standing) followed by the application essay.
-Other factors considered include leadership potential, extracurricular and service-related activities, special talents, and ability to contribute positively to the campus community and an interview.
+Other factors considered include leadership potential, extracurricular and service-related activities, special talents, and ability to contribute positively to the campus community.

 For transfers, previous college work is the primary factor, followed by high school performance and SAT or ACT scores.